Interstate matches in Australian rules football: E. J. Whitten Legends Game

-Following the death of Ted Whitten – who is regarded as one of the finest ever players of Australian rules – from prostate cancer in 1995, his son Ted Whitten Jr organised an interstate charity match between teams of retired players, to raise money for research into the disease.
-The only two teams which have taken part in these games are Victoria and the All Stars (similar to the AFL's "Allies"), who represent the rest of Australia.
+Following the death of Ted Whitten Snr—who is regarded as one of the finest-ever players of Australian rules—from prostate cancer in 1995, his son Ted Whitten Jr organised an interstate charity match between teams of retired players to raise money for research into the disease.
+The two teams which take part in these games are Victoria and the All-Stars who represent the rest of Australia.
 The first E. J. Whitten Legends Game was played at Whitten Oval in 1996, and it has become an annual event.
-The games have often attracted crowds of over 10,000, and this has resulted in it being moved from the Whitten Oval to Optus Oval, to Adelaide Oval (South Australia) and finally to Etihad Stadium.
+The games have often attracted crowds of over 10,000, and this has resulted in it being moved from the Whitten Oval to Optus Oval, to Adelaide Oval (South Australia) and finally to Docklands Stadium.